supervisely/developer-portal/app-development/advanced/advanced-debugging.md

 **Step 3.** Press green triangle or `F5` to start debugging.
 You should see `Debug task has been successfully created: 12345` or `Debug task already exists: 12345` message in console logs.

 {% hint style="info" %}
-If you need to debug SDK, you can clone Supervisely repository and create a Symbolic Link to it inside of your project.
+If you need to debug SDK, you can clone Supervisely repository and create a Symbolic Link to it inside your project.
 ```bash
 cd *your_desired_dir*
 git clone git@github.com:supervisely/supervisely.git